qamcom/Banana-Pi-F3-for-Yocto-Blog/README.md

 bitbake bananapi-f3-image
 ```

-When the build has finished successfully, there will be an image file in <build>/tmp/deploy/images/bananapi-f3/ named sdcard.img.
+When the build has finished successfully, there will be an image file in `<build>/tmp/deploy/images/bananapi-f3/` named `sdcard.img`.

 This image file can be written to an SD card with dd, like so: